maprzybylla/IoT-Snap/web/README.md

 IoT Snap!

-is a microcontroller add-on supporting wireless control of Arduino Uno Wifi and Wemos D1
+is an extension of the Snap! programming language, integrating the support for wireless control of Arduino Uno Wifi and Wemos D1 microcontrollers

 for